angu-software/LocalizedHealthKit/README.md

 # LocalizedHealthKit

 Swift package to provide localizations for `HealthKit` entities.
-Most and foremost for the `HKWorkoutActivityType`
+Most and foremost for the `HKWorkoutActivityType`.

 ## Features